 Refunds are determined on a pro rated basis by the number of days the camper has not participated in camp.

 Participation in any part of a session constitutes participation for a day.

 DO YOU OFFER SCHOLARSHIPS?

 The UI Athletics Department does not sponsor any scholarships for camp or clinic attendees.
 The University offers the E.B.
-Green Scholarship for attendance at any University-sponsored youth program, but due to COVID-19, no funding will be available for 2021.
+Green Scholarship for attendance at any University-sponsored youth program.

 HOW DO I GET DOCUMENTATION TO CLAIM CAMP FEES ON MY TAXES?

 If you are eligible to deduct camp fees for TAX purposes, use TAX ID#426004813.

 DO YOU HAVE TO LIVE IN IOWA TO ATTEND CAMP AS A RESIDENT?